SmartTokenLabs/devcon6-integration-guide/README.md

 Smart Token Labs is hosting the permissionless perks landing page, which will list available perks and allow users to mint souvenir NFTs for Devcon VI using their ticket attestation.
-In order to get your own offer listed on the site please contact us with the following information:
+In order to get your own offer listed on the site please contact us at [sayhi@smarttokenlabs.com](mailto:sayhi@smarttokenlabs.com) with the following information:

 - Company Name
 - Company Logo (link or attachment, at least 45px wide & high)